KimangKhenng/Traffic-SImulation-and-Visualization/README.md

 I've  decided  to  open-source  this  source  code  under  **GPLv3(GNU  General  Public  License,  version  3)** after  my  graduation  from  the  university.

-This  is  a  intersection  simulation  software  capable  of  generating  the  arriving  vehicles  in  varying  controllable  rate.
+This  is  an  intersection  simulation  software  capable  of  generating  the  arriving  vehicles  in  many varying  controllable  rates.
 The  vehicle  behavior  can  be  changed  in  realtime  in  the  following  mode:

-Obey  the  traffic  lights  or  not,  treat  front  vehicles  are  invisible  or  not.
+whether to respect  the  traffic  lights' existence,  treat  front  vehicles  as  invisible  or  not.
 **Demo** : https://www.youtube.com/watch?v=yKl4c4eQUy8

 ```sh